mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 * Log in to your Marvel account and use the tools from the previous video to design your favorite app.

 * Remember that this is a design you want to present to the client and highlight your favorite ideas from "Phase 4 - Ideate" in the app.

-So it should not be too complex in structure and present the favored ideas.
+> So it should not be too complex in structure and present the favored ideas.

+* For example my favored ideas where "the meal of the day in the canteen", "Navigation to lecture rooms", "Examination Office", and a "Quiz Game for Students".

+* So this is my basic prototype created on the homepage of marvel.